numbat70/inclusion2021/_docs/accessibility/language.md

 **Identity-first language** means putting how the person identifies first – for example ‘disabled people’ ‘an autistic person’ or ‘a blind person’.

 <blockquote class="info">
-The preferred option in the UK seems to be identity first language.
+<p>The preferred option in the UK seems to be identity first language.
 Many people in disabled communities feel this helps them ‘own’ their disabilities, to reduce stigma and promote pride.
-Of course, everyone has their own preferences, and some people do prefer person-first language.
+Of course, everyone has their own preferences, and some people do prefer person-first language.</p>
 </blockquote>

 When writing or speaking for Scottish Enterprise or our partners, we recommend using identity first language where possible.
 There are some exceptions, which we’ll explore on this page.